dysphie/nmrih-shepherd/README.md

 - Download the latest release from [here](https://github.com/dysphie/nmrih-shepherd/releases).
 - Extract the zip file and copy the contents to your `addons/sourcemod` folder.
-- Type `sm plugins load shepherd` in the console.
+- Load the plugin: `sm plugins load shepherd` in the console.
+- Reload translations: `sm_reload_translations` in the console.